ALmagical/Filament-Detection/README.md

 The modifications include adding the categories of solar filaments, supporting Adam optimazer and so on.

-You can access the original [Detectron](https://github.com/facebookresearch/detectron2) by this link.
+You can access the original [Detectron2](https://github.com/facebookresearch/detectron2) by this link.

 ## Installation

 Before you use CondInst-SFDS, make sure the **detectron2** has installed.

+More detail of detectron2 you can see [Readme of detectron2](detectron2\README.md).

 Build CondInst_SFDS with: